carlisia/website/content/thoughts/the role of intention in architecting MCP servers.md

 As modern software engineers, we're trained in the agile way: ship fast, iterate based on feedback, let design emerge.
 We start minimal and evolve based on what we learn from users.

-But architecting robust, performant, and useful MCP servers demands the opposite: with LLMs in the loop, the system's effectiveness is significantly improved by intentionally and explicitly defining constraints upfront.
+But architecting robust, performant, and useful [[model-context-protocol|MCP]] servers demands the opposite: with LLMs in the loop, the system's effectiveness is significantly improved by intentionally and explicitly defining constraints upfront.
 These constraints improve the predictability, discoverability, and usability of our tools.
 Why?

 Because for an LLM to make reasonable choices, it must be carefully guided.
 They can't read between the lines, infer unstated intentions, or choose between multiple paths to the same goal.
 They work purely with (their interpretation of) what we explicitly provide.
-The context we give them becomes their entire universe of what's possible.
+The [[context-engineering|context]] we give them becomes their entire universe of what's possible.

 > [!TIP] Because LLMs rely heavily on clarity, precision, and explicit structure, defining intentional constraints upfront is critical.